samsmithnz/Tetris/README.md

 # Tetris

 Welcome to Tetris!
-This classic game has been recreated in JavaScript for you to enjoy.
+This classic game has been recreated as a .NET 8, Winforms application for you to enjoy.

 ## How to Play